 You can quickly and easily find the best notice savings account for you by comparing the best rates on the Raisin UK website.
 Just click on the offers below to see our pick of top notice accounts, including 30 day notice accounts, 90 day notice accounts and more.

-With the cost of living crisis continuing to bite, people are understandably reluctant to lock money away in savings.
+With the cost of living crisis continuing to bite and Christmas being an expensive time of the year, people are understandably reluctant to lock money away in savings.
 The good news?
 You can still earn a competitive interest rate and enjoy the freedom to access your savings, with a notice account from Raisin UK.

 Want to stay up-to-date with the latest offers and news on savings and notice accounts each month?